Means massacre

 Alice remarried, to Colonel George Rogers.
 Thomas is interred in Freeport's First Parish Cemetery, alongside his son.
 His wife is buried with her second husband in Flying Point Cemetery.
 His daughter, Alice, is buried at Old Harpswell Common Burying Ground, alongside her husband, Clement Skolfield, whom she married in 1773.
 Jane married Joseph Anderson, of Flying Point.

 The Means massacre was the last act of resistance by the indigenous people to occur within the limits of North Yarmouth.

 Thomas Means was born in December 1756, a few months after the death of his father and brother, in the garrison house at Flying Point.
 He went on to achieve the rank of major in the Continental Army.
 He died in 1828, aged 71 or 72, and is buried in Flying Point Cemetery.

 In 1932, a reenactment of the event was held in front of a large audience.
-Nearly all of the actors was descended from one of the Meanses involved.
+Nearly all of the actors were descended from one of the Meanses involved.

-In July and August 2006, an exhibition commemorating the event was on view at Freeport's Harrington House.
+In July and August 2006, an exhibition commemorating the event was on view at Freeport's Harrington House, now the home of Freeport Historical Society.

 A nearby one-room former schoolhouse is named the Thomas Means Club in memory of the family's patriarch.